angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 normally splitting between Duress and Thoughtseize and ranging between two and five copies.
-The ratio of the split normally favours Duress due to the impact of the life loss from Thoughtseize and the bias of non-creature spells being more impactful in matchups however this is meta-dependant and sometimes it is better to favour Thoughtseize.
+The ratio of the split normally favours Duress due to the impact of the life loss from Thoughtseize and the bias of non-creature spells being more impactful in matchups however this is meta-dependent and sometimes it is better to favour Thoughtseize.
 You should always include at least one of each in order to be able to incorporate the appropriate one in pile building.
 Some have tried alternatives like :card[Cabal Therapy] and :card[Inquisition of Kozilek] however